Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Numerical Experiments

 \section{Numerical Experiments}

-We evaluate the proposed framework on two categories of regression problems: (1) PDE-informed regression under the Physics-Informed Neural Network (PINN) paradigm, and (2) standard tabular regression benchmarks with limited data.
-Our evaluation focuses on predictive accuracy and convergence stability.
-All numerical simulations presented in this work were implemented using the MindSpore Quantum framework~\cite{xu2024mindspore}, which provides a powerful environment for quantum computation simulation.
-The source code and data required to reproduce the numerical results reported in this paper are publicly available at \url{https://github.com/YangshuaiWang/QNN-Regression-Mindspore.git}.
+We evaluate the controlled hybrid design on two categories of regression problems: (1) PDE-informed regression under the physics-informed neural-network (PINN) paradigm~\cite{raissi2019physics,karniadakis2021physics}, and (2) standard tabular regression benchmarks with limited data.
+The evaluation focuses on predictive accuracy and convergence stability, and we additionally report transparent resource proxies, including circuit size and training configuration, under the simulator setting used throughout the paper.